Researching tick-borne diseases for the future of Canadian health.

 - Attendance at both days of the scientific symposium

-- Social evening the night before the symposium (Oct.
-23)
+- Social evening the night before the symposium (TBA)

-- Breakfast, coffee breaks in the morning and afternoon
+- Lunch and coffee breaks in the morning and afternoon

 Early-Bird Pricing Options